almastupac/ml-automatic-classification-of-products-by-category/README.md

-📦 Automatic Classification of Products by Category Machine Learning project developed as part of the IT Academy program This project focuses on building an automated system that predicts the product category based on its title.
+# 📦 Automatic Classification of Products by Category

+Machine Learning project developed as part of the IT Academy program

+This project focuses on building an automated system that predicts the product category based on its title.

-It is developed as part of my Machine Learning studies at IT Akademija, with the goal of understanding the complete ML workflow — from raw data to a deployed prediction script.
+It is developed as part of my Machine Learning studies at IT Academy, with the goal of understanding the complete ML workflow — from raw data to a deployed prediction script.

 The pipeline includes: